customer7/ncn/src/site/notes/Topics/Access, Radial Artery.md

 ### 4

 ![](https://i.imgur.com/VYISHHZ.jpg)
 This angiography revealed a tortuous right radial artery origin with adjacent two U-turns.
-The Glidewire was too stiff to safely navigate through these two turns (red arrow).
+The Glidewire was too stiff to safely navigate through these two turns (<span style="color:red">red</span> arrow).
 Consequently, the decision was made to abandon radial access and switch to a femoral access.
 In cases where the right radial artery remains the only viable option for access, one could consider using a microwire to guide the selection of the brachial artery, followed by a microcatheter to straighten the radial artery origin.

-- Orange arrow: The tip of the sheath.
+- <span style="color:orange">Orange</span> arrow: The tip of the sheath.
 - White arrow: Radial artery.
-- Blue arrow: Ulnar artery.
+- <span style="color:cornflowerblue">Blue</span> arrow: Ulnar artery.
-- Green arrow: Brachial artery.
+- <span style="color:palegreen">Green</span> arrow: Brachial artery.

 ---